greyovo/CLIP-android-demo/README.md

 **Note:**

-- The encode time for each image is around 35~45ms
+- The encode time for each image is 35~45ms
 - For images with larger on-disk size, it takes more time to read the image.
 I have tried ''down-sample'' the large image instead of reading the whole file.